Forgiveness: Guide to Forgiving Those That Have Wronged You

 Forgiveness is a continuous process.

-Learning how to forgive someone who has wronged you takes time and effort.
-The first step in this process is acknowledging that forgiveness does not necessarily mean trusting the person again.
+It requires both time and effort to learn the art of forgiving someone.
+The initial stage of this process involves recognising that forgiveness doesn’t always imply reestablishing trust in the individual.
 Still, it can help put the situation behind you so you can move on without resentment and anger.

 Forgiveness is also different from forgetting what happened.
-Forgiving someone without ever forgetting their actions or words against you is possible.
+Forgiving someone without ever overlooking their actions or words against you is possible.
 However, suppose your goal is complete forgiveness with no emotional attachment left over from what happened.
 If that is the case, it may be best for you not to think about those events as much as possible after forgiving them.
-The reason is that the feeling of anger doesn’t come back up again later on down the road, once again causing pain inside yourself whenever thinking back on those memories again despite having found peace with letting go of all anger associated with them already.
+The reason is that the feeling of anger doesn’t come back up later on down the road, once again causing pain inside yourself whenever you think back on those memories despite having found peace with letting go of all anger associated with them already.

 Let go of any ill feelings towards another person who hurt us before would be figuring out how exactly these processes work within ourselves (which will differ depending upon the person).
 This involves taking an honest look at ourselves, too: What did they do wrong?
 Why did they do these things?
 How did they affect others’ lives besides just mine?”